 So what do I mean by power?
 The amount of power you have in a relationship is the amount of control you have over yourself and how much influence you have over your partner.
 If you have no power over yourself…. you blame others for your problems, you can only be happy if others make you happy, and you let others dictate how you behave.

 If you have no power over your relationship… you allow your partner to do whatever he wants, you don’t respect yourself or your boundaries, and your partner completely disregards your needs and desires.
 When this happens he’ll quickly lose interest in you, start pulling away and eventually no longer feel anything for you or your relationship.

 One of the biggest reasons this happens with women is by becoming so invested in the relationship that you stop taking care of your own needs and having your own life.
 While giving yourself completely to a relationship may seem like a noble act, it destroys your partner’s feelings of attraction for you.

-If you’re in a good relationship and you want to keep the attraction alive, here’s what you need to do:
+If you’re in a good relationship,want to keep the attraction alive, keep your relationship from falling apart: